coopnorge/github-workflow-github-issues-and-pr-organizer/README.md

       - reopened
       - closed
 jobs:
    handle-issues:
       uses: coopnorge/github-workflows-github-issues-and-pr-organizer/.github/workflows/reusable-handle-issues-workflow.yml@v1.0.0
       with:
          incoming_column: <Name of the column in your project board you want opened issues to end up in here>
          done_column: <Name of the column in your project board you want closed issues to end up in here>
          project_id: <Number of your project here>
+      secrets:
          gh_app_secret_key: ${{ secrets.PROJECTS_UPDATE_APP_PEM }}
 ```